YichaoXu/comp0110_project_tools/docs/usages_with_example.md

 #### 1. Overall

-The directory ["example"](../example) contain a complete example for using the package.
+The [main.py](../example/main.py) file in directory ["example"](../example) contain a complete example for using the package.
 The following sections specifically describe the usage for each part.

 #### 2. commits2sql